jayendra19/jayendra19/README.md

 ### Hi there 👋

-I am an aspiring Data Scientist who has developed several end-to-end projects using TensorFlow, Keras, and General AI with NLP.
+As an Ai Engineer who has developed several end-to-end projects using TensorFlow, Keras, and General AI with NLP.
 These projects have been deployed on AWS using Docker.
 My portfolio includes a Text Sentiment Analysis tool capable of predicting emotions, mental health states, sarcasm, and overall sentiment.
 Additionally, I’ve developed a chatbot that leverages APIs to fetch and compare electronic product prices.
 One of my standout projects is a ‘Chat with PDF’ tool, which includes additional functionalities like Speech-to-Text and Text-to-Speech conversion.

 ### Here are some of my technical Stack: